ANejadkoorki/FintechApp/README.md

 # FintechTask
-This is a Fintech Django application
+This is a web Finance Data tool implemented with Django application